CiscoSteve42/Notes/Linux/LFCA/IntrotoCloudInfraTech.md

 * EC2 instances are VMs that run on Amazon's physical infrastructure (duh) and Amazon also has a [**CLI tool**](https://aws.amazon.com/cli/) that you can use.

+* EC2 services run on various type-1 hypervisors, such as Xen, KVM, and **Nitro**, which is a newer KVM-based lightweight hypervisor that delivers close to bare-metal performance

+### Features and Tools

+* When provisioning EC2 instances, users can manage hardware profile, OS image with software package, additional storage, attached network, and firewall rules

+* **Amazon Machine Images (AMI)** are preconfigured images with the information needed to launch EC2 instances, including OS and software packages.
+Stored in the AWS repo and used to quickly launch instances, images customizable by anybody

+* **Instance Types** determine the virtualized hardware profile of the instance to be launched.
+Each instance is preconfigured with different compute, memory, and storage capabilities, and are categorized in instance families such as:

+    * General purpose instances

+    * Optimized instances for:

+        - CPU-intensive applications such as ML, HPC (High-Performance Computing), batch workloads, and media transcoding

+        - GPU-intensive applications such as ML and graphically, intensive, scientific engineering applications

+        - RAM for in-memory databases, in-memory caches, and real-time data processing

+        - Machine Learning, it gets its own category tool

+        - SSD Storage for data-intensive workloads and distributed filesystems

+* Additional configurable aspects of EC2 instances, related services and tools may include:

+    * **Virtual Private Cloud (VPC)** for network isolation

+    * **Security Groups** for VPC networks to control EC2 inbound/outbound traffic

+    * **Amazon Elastic Block Store (EBS)** for persistent storage attachment

+    * Dedicated hosts to provision instances on a physical machine reserved for our use

+    * **Elastic IP** to remap a Static IP automatically

+    * **CloudWatch** for monitoring resources and applications

+    * **Auto Scaling** to dynamically resize resources